 Marvel at the sheer-sided Ramparts, where the Mackenzie chokes through a narrow canyon ...

-Then go ashore at the Dene community of Fort Good Hope, home to this church – the oldest, most famous historic site in Northern Canada.
+Then go ashore at the Dene community of Fort Good Hope, home to this church – one of the oldest, most famous historic sites in Northern Canada.

 ... where you can watch the sun not set.